mohneesh9797-puresoftware/lzws/README.md

 ## New features

-- Accurate ratio calculation without overhead provides smaller archive (compatible with UNIX compress).
+- Accurate ratio calculation without overhead, compressor provides smaller archive (compatible with UNIX compress).
-- Unaligned bit groups switch (incompatible with UNIX compress).
+- Unaligned bit groups switch (only disabled mode is compatible with UNIX compress).
-- LSB/MSB switch (incompatible with UNIX compress).
+- LSB/MSB switch (only LSB mode is compatible with UNIX compress).

 ## Dependencies